blinfo/RegularExpressions/README.md

 **Alternative**: `[^\\s]`

 Matches non whitespace characters, like letter, digit or other symbol.
+The non matching characters in the example below are \\r, \\n, \\t, space and \\f

   _Matches:_